Smokianlord/Slackers-Paradise/README.md

 # Slacker's Paradise
-This repository contains a set of batch file tools designed to simplify folder and file management tasks.
+This repository contains a set of tools designed to simplify folder and file management tasks.
 Below is a brief description of each tool:

 ## Tools Overview